Wouldn't it be nice to make money from home, have more freedom, more time and independence?

 If the person looks like a model, and the background staged, it probably is.

-Yes, and this is how easy it is to get a fake testimonial.
-Head on over to Fiverr and type in testimonial, and this is what you will see...
+This is how easy it is to get a fake testimonial.
+Head on over to Fiverr and search for "spokesperson video" and this is what you will see (minus the happy faces)...

 So, although testimonials can be extremely valuable, with a keen eye and some intuition, you can often tell a scam from the real deal.